kreuks/conda-buildpack/README.md

 ## Fair Warning

 Heroku limits the final application footprint (slug) size to 300MB.
 Start small.
+You can put `nomkl` in your `environment.yml` or your `requirements` file to avoid limit.

 [Conda]: http://conda.io
 [environment spec]: https://github.com/conda/conda-env#environmentyml